-Data Structure of Research Records Generated by an Airalogy Protocol
+Data Structure of Research Data Recorded via an Airalogy Protocol

-A research entry produced through an Airalogy Protocol is called an Airalogy Record.
+A research record obtained by recording with an Airalogy Protocol is called an Airalogy Record.

 General Structure